demisto/content/Packs/GoogleSheets/Integrations/GoogleSheets/README.md

 ### google-sheets-sheet-copy-to
 ***
-Copies a single sheet from a spreadsheet to another spreadsheet
+Copies a single sheet from a spreadsheet to another spreadsheet.

 #### Base Command